Internal bicategories: Motivating examples

 \subsubsection{Dimension $3$}

 There were two natural deloops of the category $\Vect$, namely the 2-category $\TwVect$ and the category object $\Alg$.
-There are analogously three natural double deloops of $\Vect$, namely the 3-category of 3-vector spaces, the category object of tensor categories, and the bicategory object of conformal nets.
-We describe each of these in turn.
+Similarly, there are multiple interesting double deloops of $\Vect$---we now describe two, the 3-category of 3-vector spaces and the category object of tensor categories, and we also describe the bicategory object of conformal nets, which deloops von Neumann algebras and therefore double deloops Hilbert spaces.

 \emph{3-vector spaces.} The most direct way to double-deloop the category of vector spaces is to consider 3-vector spaces.
 The 2-category $\TwVect$ of 2-vector spaces is symmetric monoidal, and a 3-vector space is, roughly speaking, a 2-category that is a module over $\TwVect$; as with 2-vector spaces, it is usually best to restrict attention to the 3-vector spaces that are free finitely-generated $\TwVect$-modules.
 We have not endeavored to make precise the symmetric monoidal 3-category of 3-vector spaces.